Tascurator/tascurator-documents/docs/docs/modeling.md

 ## AssignmentSheet - 分担票

 Tenant's task assignment table.
-The assignmentSheet is including startDate,endDate and TenantsWork.
+The AssignmentSheet is including startDate, endDate and TenantsWork.

 Constraints：

-- The AssignmentSheet cannot exist without StartDate, EndDate and TenantsWork.
+- Cannot exist without startDate, endDate and TenantsWork

 ### startDate

-The start date of the task to be performed by Tenant.
+The startDate of the task to be performed by the Tenant.

 Constraints：

-- Owner must select startDate.
+- Must contain the startDate
-- The time zone is PST (Pacific Standard Time).
+- The time zone is PST (Pacific Standard Time)

 ### endDate:

-The end day the task must be completed.
+The deadline for completing the task.

 Constraints：

-- The time zone is PST (Pacific Standard Time).
+- The time zone is PST (Pacific Standard Time)

-### TenantsWork
+### List [TenantsWork]

-Tasks to be performed by tenant.
+The TenantsWork has tasks assigned to each tenant AssignedCategory.

 ## TenantsWork -